ibm-cloud-architecture/cf-transformation/exercise/openshift.md

 ### Preparing the environment

-You run this preparation steps only once.
+You run this preparation steps only once.
 Subsequent labs do not need you to redo these steps:

 1. Run the provided docker image.
 You should have Docker installed and running on your system.
 Provide a local directory path that is empty to be used as the conversion working directory.
 This command connects you to a bash shell inside the migration tool container.